Learn about NFPA 170

 What does the NFPA hazard rating system mean?

 The NFPA hazard rating system is part of NFPA 704: Standard System for the Identification of the Hazards of Materials for Emergency Response.
 NFPA 704 defines a code of colors, numbers, and symbols for emergency personnel to identify hazardous materials.
-Learn more about these codes here.
+Learn more here.

 What are the NFPA color codes?

 The NFPA color codes for the NFPA 704 standard identify the type of hazard that a material presents.
 The colors used are blue, red, and yellow, and each stand for a unique type of hazard.
 Learn more here.